On Work

 Others, clearly not just referring to Silicon Valley people, appear not to loathe it.

-Is that difference really for as trivial reasons as we may at first think?
+I’d like to wonder, is that difference for as trivial reasons as we may at first think?

 One may argue that it’s due to the fact that people feel forced to dedicate a good amount of their time to something they don’t want to do, for perhaps meager pay.